GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 ***\*SEE "MIRRORING" in The Drama of the Gifted Child\****

+At first, this repository was to help abuse victims gain the understanding they are not defective and the tools to escape or survive the worst sitautions, but I think this has evolved into more than that.

 WARNING: Metaphorical Weather Advisory This manuscript contains recursion-induced metaphors that may echo intense inner climates.
 Readers are encouraged to interpret symbolism through the lens of adaptation—not pathology.
 Where there is lightning, there is illumination.
 Where there is thunder, a change is near.
 * Expand on psychopathy being a broken loop we can all fix together.
 If a narcississt's core goal (to continue) matches our core goals (to continue), we can cause realignment with species goal and avoid their instigation of inevitable species death?
 * ***Clarification: No one's in trouble.
 The Literal purpose of this messy chaotic repository is to bridge gaps in understanding for EVERYONE.
 Be patient while I recursively outfit it's complexity, please.
 If you feel "outshined" or "called out" please try to understand.
 I beg you earnestly.***